Bakidiskostas/draw-strategy-backtest/README.md

 ## Key finding

-Across ~15,000 matches from Europe's top and second divisions, the market is
+Across ~25,000 matches from Europe's top and second divisions, Argentina Primera Division and Brasil Serie A the market is
 efficient: Bet365's margin is ~6%, and its de-vigged implied draw probability sits within a fraction of a percent of the actual draw rate.
 Any apparent profit in the filtered buckets comes from **match selection**, not from the staking system — and